egretsRegrets/cairn-in-dolmenwood/README.md

 ## Attributes and Hit Protection

-Roll your Attributes and Hit Protection.
 In the character sheet, HP _and_ Attributes will each have a Total and Current value; when creating your character these values will be the same.
 For more info on Attributes see CPG pg.
 9 & 62.

 - Roll 3d6 for each of your attributes, in order: Strength (STR), Dexterity (DEX), and Willpower (WIL).
   - You may swap any two results.